nicholas-leonard/slides/torch7.md

 Sub-sampling modules :

  * typically max-pooling is used : `SpatialMaxPooling` ;
- * makes the model translation-invariant ;
+ * makes the model more invariant to translation ;
  * reduces the size of the spatial dimensions ;

 `SpatialMaxPooling` to pool inputs in a `2x2` area with a stride of 2: